Creatiwity/witycms-doc/custom_template.md

 ##Applications theme

-By default each app have a theme but if you want to overwrite to process like this :
+By default each app have a theme but if you want to overwrite, process like this :

-### Conatct
+### Contact

 1. "template_name"
 2. "templates"